Roofing

 Old Shed Removal

 They also sort through the junk for recycling and donation, which keeps it out of landfills.
 Then they take the remaining trash to a dump or recycling center following local waste management regulations.
-Keep reading the article below to learn more about Old Shed Removal.

 If you are re-roofing your shed, junk removal services can help with the disposal of old shingles.
 One square of shingle can weigh from 230 to 1000 pounds, so removing and disposing of the old ones is an important part of the job.
 One way to speed up the process is to have an on-site dumpster.
 This makes it easier to collect shingles for disposal and helps minimize worker injuries from carrying heavy loads across the roof.
 It also reduces the risk of water or debris seeping into buildings below.